pypa/packaging.python.org/source/namespace_packages.rst

 :Page Status: Draft
 :Last Reviewed: 2017-05-04

-Namespace packages allow you to split a single Python package across multiple distributions.
-For instance, if you have the following package structure:
+Namespace packages allow you to split the sub-packages and modules within a single :term:`package <Import Package>` across multiple, separate :term:`distribution packages <Distribution Package>` (referred to as **distributions** in this document to avoid ambiguity).
+For example, if you have the following package structure:

 .. code-block:: text